oreillymedia/production-resources/index.md

 ## Head First Production Workflow and Word List

 Head First books are unique in more ways than one.
 Check out our [Head First style guide](http://oreillymedia.github.io/production-resources/head-first-production/).

+## Author Resource Center

+Please see the [Author Resource Center](https://app.oreilly.com/authors/welcome.csp) for more information about working with O'Reilly, including details about the editorial process, marketing, and the author portal.

 ## Permissions and Fair Use